LSFLK/superapp-mobile/docs/index.md

 1. Micro-apps are listed in the Super App Store.
 2. Users can download micro-apps from the store.
 3. Downloaded micro-apps are stored locally.
-4. (if required) When launched, microapp specific tokens are issued by the superapp for access.
-5. The micro-app uses micro-app specific access tokens to communicate with the respective backends.
+4. When launched, the micro-app receives micro-app–specific access tokens from the superapp, which it uses to securely communicate with the respective backends.

 ## Technology Stack